 In pairs, practice giving and receiving specific, actionable feedback in a structured format.
 Rotate partners and scenarios.

 Building feedback skills improves team communication well beyond the exercise itself.
-It's one of the most practical team building skills you can develop.
+It's one of the most practical skills you can develop as a team.

 Failure celebration